cse110-sp24-group23/dev-journal/.github/ISSUE_TEMPLATE/feature.md

 ---

-**Feature to be implemented.**
+**Feature Description**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Prerequisite issues*
+**Sub-Issue**
-Make sure to include the issue number.
+Make sure to link these issues.

-**Is this issue a prerequisite for any other issues?**
-If so, make sure to include the issue number as soon as it's created.
+**Parent Issue**
+If this is a child issue, link the main issue here.

+**Blocked By**
+Note any issues that need to be completed before this one.

 **Additional context**
 Add any other context or screenshots about the feature request here.